Information for Staff

-A: If students don’t return to campus in the fall, necessitating furloughs, your health benefits (medical, dental and vision), will continue for the fall semester.
+A: Health benefits (medical, dental and vision), will continue.
 However, no other benefits, such as dependent scholarship or retirement contributions, will be provided for furloughed staff.

 Q: If we go to furloughs, do we have to reapply for positions or do we keep our positions?

-A: It is our intent is that you would keep your position and that furloughs would be temporary, however, this will depend on facts and circumstances.
+A: It is our intent that you would keep your position and that furloughs would be temporary.

 Q: At what rate will furloughed staff retain benefits?
 Will the cost to the employee remain the same per pay period?
 What happens if the employee does not pay their portion?